InseeFr/Trevas/vtl-sdmx/src/test/resources/BPE.md

   dereferenced", thanks to the SDMX
   API for instance)
 - the corresponding datasets are `sdmx-ml` compatible (identifier tuple are unique)
+- refine SDMX / VTL types: only use VTL basic scalar types for now

 ## Business use case